Antibiotics for Acute Bronchitis

 Why It Is Used

-If you have no other health problems, experts recommend that antibiotics not be used for acute bronchitis.1 Whether your doctor prescribes antibiotics and what type depend on the type of infection you have, your age, any other medical conditions you have, and your risk of complications from acute bronchitis, such as pneumonia.
+If you have no other health problems, experts recommend that antibiotics not be used for acute bronchitis.1 Antibiotics are almost never helpful for acute bronchitis and they are often harmful.
+Whether your doctor prescribes antibiotics and what type depend on the type of infection you have, your age, any other medical conditions you have, and your risk of complications from acute bronchitis, such as pneumonia.

 How Well It Works